Google Analytics

 Jacob Bronowski: The Ascent of Man

 Bronowski was passionate and mesmerising, with fascinating hand gestures.
-He spoke straight to the camera in precise sentences for minutes at a time without background music, rapid cuts or unnecessary images.
+He spoke straight to the camera in precise sentences for minutes at a time without background music, rapid cuts, or unnecessary images.
 Yet he held your attention.
 He gave us a warm, intelligent, gimmick-free exploration of science and humanity.
 It was unsettling that a single individual could be so knowledgeable about so many varied subjects, from architecture to evolutionary biology, from poetry to relativity.
 When he appeared on other programmes, such as Parkinson, you realised he was not reading a script.
 The breadth of his knowledge and understanding were genuine.

 I bought the book.
 I read it, and then read it again.
 I knew all thirteen chapters.
-Turning through the pages now brings back so many fascinating things: the flying buttresses of Rheims Cathedral where the building hangs like a cage from the arched roof; the Peruvian city of Macchu Picchu; a demonstration of the Pythagorean proof in the sand by drawing real squares on the hypotenuse and the other two sides; the coloured shafts of the spectrum that beamed out of Isaac Newton’s “Triangular glass-Prisme”; Gregor Mendel choosing to test for seven differences between peas when he could not have known that the pea had just seven chromosomes; the surreal massive model head, several metres across, that was detectable by a radar scanner while the real man standing beside remained invisible to its long electromagnetic wavelength.
+Turning through the pages now brings back so many fascinating things: the flying buttresses of Rheims Cathedral where the building hangs like a cage from the arched roof; the Peruvian city of Macchu Picchu; a demonstration of the Pythagorean proof in the sand by drawing real squares on the hypotenuse and the other two sides; the coloured shafts of the spectrum that beamed out of Isaac Newton’s “Triangular glass-Prism”; Gregor Mendel choosing to test for seven differences between peas when he could not have known that the pea had just seven chromosomes; the surreal massive model head, several metres across, that was visible to a radar scanner while the real man standing beside remained invisible to its long electromagnetic wavelength.

-Of course the answer to the riddle of Bronowski’s erudition, as he himself might have said rhetorically, is that the man was a genius.
+Of course the answer to the riddle of Bronowski’s erudition, as he himself might have said rhetorically of others, is that the man was a genius.
 When the television series was repeated again in 1975, I saw every episode, and something else then struck me.
 It was that Bronowski’s journey through science was personal and autobiographical.
 He recalled his own moment of revelation around 1950 when he was working on a mathematical model of the teeth of an Australopithecus baby, the Taung skull, to discriminate them from the teeth of apes, when, “... having spent a lifetime doing abstract mathematics about the shapes of things,” he said I “... suddenly saw my knowledge reach back two million years and shine a searchlight into the history of man.”
 From that moment his commitment moved from the abstract to the human.

 He was able to talk about periods in his career when he had collaborated with other people of genius.
-He had known Einstein, Daniel Lehrman, James Watson, Leo Szilard and John von Neumann.
+He had known Einstein, Daniel Lehrman, James Watson, Leo Szilard, and John von Neumann.
 He spoke of them with fondness and enthusiasm.

 He remembered Einstein’s lack of materialism in lecturing at Cambridge in an old sweater and carpet slippers with no socks.
 He talked of afternoons spent with Leo Szilard at the Salk Institute in California, and recounted a tale about the moment when, in a mental flash, Szilard conceived the idea of the nuclear reactor.
 He had stopped at a red light, and before the light had turned green had realised that if you hit an atom with one neutron, and it broke up to release two, then you would have a chain reaction.
 The only improbable part of the story, said Bronowski, is that “I never knew Szilard to stop for a red light.”